OmerCahana/lip_reading_keras/README.md

 # lip_reading_keras

-For any question about the project fell free to ask.
+For any question feel free to ask

 vladi katsman : <katsmanva@gmail.com>